April 10, 2017

 Agricultural Land Classification and Assessment: SB 86 by Senator Steube provides an exception from a requirement for lands to be classified as agricultural for taxation purposes and requires that land jointly used for commercial nonagricultural purposes and bona fide agricultural purposes directly related to apiculture be classified as agricultural.
 The bill has been referred to three committees but not yet scheduled for hearing.
 There is currently no House companion.

 Medical Use of Marijuana: HB 1397 by Representative Rodrigues creates a sales tax exemption for medical marijuana.
 It also provides implementing language for Amendment 2 and establishes medical marijuana testing laboratories.
 It includes an appropriation for $9,158,463.
+The bill has passed its first committee.

 Medical Marijuana Tax Projection: According to the Revenue Estimating Conference, there are currently 17,218 users allowed the current law.
 If DOH successfully finalizes the proposed rule without any changes by July 3, 2017, and begins issuing identification cards by October 3, 2017, an additional 88,687 users will come on the market gradually through June 2020.
 Under that scenario, sales totaling $44,068,238 are estimated for fiscal year 2017-18 resulting in sales tax collection of 2,521,956.

 Department of Health Rulemaking: On January 17, DOH released the preliminary text of proposed rules for implementation of Amendment 2.
 The release comes ahead of five public hearings schedule for early next month, giving Floridians a chance to weigh in on the agency’s rules and regulations governing the state’s medical marijuana program.
 Under the proposed rule, only patients with one of 10 specific medical conditions, like HIV/AIDs or cancer, are eligible for medical marijuana.
 The rule does allow for further use, as long as the Florida Board of Medicine identifies which debilitating conditions it can be used for.
 The preliminary rule also states all medical marijuana treatment centers, which under new rules would be the same as a dispensing organization, must go through the same “approval and selection process” outlined in existing law.
 Those organizations are also “subject to the same limitations and operational requirements” currently outlined in state law.
-The first public hearing was held in Jacksonville.

 Dean Mead’s Governmental Relations, Lobbying & Administrative Team: